zhutoutoutousan/A-study-note-as-a-beginner/self/log_overall-314_840.md

                       - USE_CASE Maximum content retainment for tactical eavesdropping
                         - LOCKED Requires enough CS skills
                         - LOCKED Requires advanced listening and lips reading training
+                    - Paradigming and pipeline caching management during highly intensive intellectual activities
+                      - *Paradigm, on-the-fly constructive pipeline design & execution, which includes memory caching, retrieval strategy are the true limiting factors to scale up intelligence*
+                        - CONT *So, what's the plan of attack to address it?*
+                        - CONT *Any solution which is OVERFITTED to PARTICULAR situation/problem/performance will NOT be acceptable*
                     - Ron White Memory Expert - Memory Training & Brain Training
                       - CONFIG Ingress=*Generally Referrable Material*
                       - Verdict: Questionable, Irrelevant